-Integrating Wisconsin ePDMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in Wisconsin ePDMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of Wisconsin ePDMP data within the EHR.
+Although the integration between Practice Fusion and the Wisconsin ePDMP is not yet available, integrating Wisconsin ePDMP data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Wisconsin ePDMP has the ability to automatically initiate a patient query, validate the provider’s credentials in the Wisconsin ePDMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Wisconsin ePDMP data within the EHR.

 To register for the Wisconsin ePDMP, visit https://pdmp.wi.gov/registration